eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

 sequenced parameter, which are separated by commas.
 We explicitly specify the name of each parameter, except for the sequenced parameter, whose arguments always appear at the end of the named parameter list.
-Note that it's also acceptable to call this method like this, passing a sequence to the named value parameter:
+Note that it's also acceptable to call this method like this, passing a sequence to the parameter `values`:

 <!-- check:none:Requires IO -->
     printf {
-        to = process;
+        to = writer;
         format = "Thanks, %s.
 You have been charged %.2f.
                   Your confirmation number is %d.";
-        values = { user.name, order.total, order.confimationNumber };
+        values = {
+            user.name,
+            order.total,
+            order.confimationNumber
+        };
     };

 We usually format named argument invocations across multiple lines.